Ahmad Jalayir: Conflicts with Timur

+Ruler of Baghdad

 In 1393, Timur renewed the war with Ahmad.
 Near the end of August, he arrived in Baghdad, where Ahmad was residing.
 Deciding that defending the city was impossible, Ahmad fled and traveled to Mamluk-held Syria, and was granted asylum by Sultan Berkuk.
 Meanwhile, Baghdad was forced to pay ransom and many captives (including Ahmad's son Ala al-Daula) were taken with Timur when he left the city, most of the citizens were left unharmed.
 A member of the Sarbadar, Khwaja Mas'ud Sabzavari, was given control of the city.

 In 1394, Ahmad returned to Baghdad and Khwaja Mas'ud withdrew his forces instead of fighting.
 As a result, Ahmad was able to regain control of the city for the next six years.
 He grew increasingly unpopular, however, and in 1397 or 1398 an unsuccessful conspiracy was hatched against him.
 Feeling unsafe in Baghdad, he left the city and requested the assistance of the Qara Qoyunlu under Qara Yusuf.
 The Turkmen arrived at the city, but Ahmad had a difficult time in preventing them from plundering Baghdad, and he eventually turned them back.
 In 1398 Timur's son and governor of Azerbaijan, Miran Shah, attempted to take Baghdad but Ahmad successfully resisted him.
 In 1399, an army from the Kingdom of Georgia raised the siege of the town of Alenjaq, which the Timurids had been attempting to take for over more than a decade.
 The leader of the Georgian army, one of Ahmad's sons, came to Baghdad, but rebelled and was killed.